ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 - `variables` - A map containing the GraphQL variables.
 All the variables that may be required by the graphql document can be set via this variables argument.

-- `operationName` - The GraphQL operation name.
+`operationName` - The GraphQL operation name.
 If the document has more than one operation, then each operation must have a name.
 Single GraphQL request can only execute one operation; the operation name must be set if the document has more than one operation.
+Otherwise, the GraphQL server responds back with an error.

 - `headers` - A map containing headers that may be required by the graphql server to execute each operation.